workadventure/workadventure/docs/maps/editor/property/open-link.md

 ## Open link property
 On your map, you can define special zones where a link will be opened when a user enters the area.
+Also, you can define an entity that will trigger a link too.

 ## Setting open link area :
-When editing an area, you can add the silent property to it.
+When editing an area or an entity, you can add the silent property to it.
 You must click on the "link" icon.

 <div class="row">
     <div class="col">